Working Capital Demand Loan (WCDL): A Complete Guide for Businesses

 Q.1.
 What is the full form of WCDL?

 Q.3.
-What is the typical tenure of a working capital demand loan?
+What is the typical tenure of a WCDL loan?

-A. Typical WCDL tenures are short, often up to twelve months, with lender discretion to call the facility.
-Tenure depends on assessment of operating cycle, banking conduct and documented cash flow visibility.
+A. WCDL tenures are generally up to twelve months.
+The exact tenure depends on the lender's assessment of the business's operating cycle, banking conduct and documented cash flow projections at the time of application.

-A. Some lenders consider startups if promoters show reliable banking conduct, strong equity support and credible receivable pipelines.
-Eligibility varies by policy, sector risk and availability of collateral or guarantees.
+A. Some lenders consider startups if promoters demonstrate reliable banking conduct, strong equity support and credible receivable pipelines.
+Eligibility varies by lender policy, sector risk and the availability of collateral or guarantees.

 Q.5.
-Is collateral required for a Working Capital Demand Loan?
+Is collateral always required for a WCDL?

-A. Collateral requirements depend on lender policy, risk profile and limit size.
-Many WCDLs are secured by assets or guarantees while select cases may rely on cash flows supported by satisfactory banking behaviour.
+A. Collateral requirements depend on the lender's policy, the risk profile of the business and the size of the limit.
+Some WCDLs are secured by assets or guarantees while others may be extended based on satisfactory cash flow documentation and banking behaviour.

 Disclaimer: